 - If a student is not completing or attempting to complete their homework during ESS, please speak with the ESS site leadership.

-- The ESS program is open during the school year to students who are enrolled in the La Mesa-Spring Valley Schools EAK, and TK through eighth grade.
+- The ESS program is open during the school year to students who are enrolled in and attend the La Mesa-Spring Valley Schools EAK, and TK through eighth grade.
 Students from other school districts/areas may only attend during break times.

 Late Pick-Up Policy